 Review of the Management Plan

-This Victorian eel fishery will be reviewed after 2 years to determine progress against the objectives of this management plan.
-A report will be provided to the CEO of the Victorian Fisheries Authority describing progress against the performance indicators.
+The Victorian Eel Fishery Management Plan will be reviewed after 2 years to determine progress against the objectives (including the actions items associated) of this management plan.
+A report will be development between Government and industry, before being provided to the CEO of the Victorian Fisheries Authority describing progress against the performance indicators.

 References